Ariunbaatar Ganbaatar: Career

 He won the first prize in the male vocalist category and the Grand Prix at the 2015 International Tchaikovsky Competition.
-In 2015, Ariunbaatar performed at the Bolshoi Theatre in Moscow and at the Cadogan Hall in London, and he sang Yeletsky's Aria from Tchaikovsky's The Queen of Spades at Buckingham Palace.
+In 2015, Ariunbaatar performed at the Bolshoi Theatre in Moscow, at the Cadogan Hall in London, and at Carnegie Hall in New York.
+He sang Yeletsky's Aria from Tchaikovsky's The Queen of Spades at Buckingham Palace.
 During 2016, he performed the roles of Escamillo (Carmen) and Baron Scarpia (Tosca) at the Mariinsky Theatre in Saint Petersburg.
 He also performed for the 60th General Assembly of the World Federation of International Music Competitions in Yerevan, Armenia.
 He was jointly awarded the Song Prize award at the 2017 BBC Cardiff Singer of the World competition, singing Rossini, Verdi, and Tchaikovsky, and in Mongolian.

 Honors

 In 2016, on the occasion of the 854th birth anniversary of Genghis Khan which is marked as the National Pride Day, the top state prize of Mongolia, the Order of Genghis Khan, was awarded to Ganbaatar for his many great awards and achievements on the international stage.